This database is updated twice a month, usually the 1st and 16th of the month.

 – QuiteRSS is the least beautiful but the most complete and the fastest (very powerful)

-– FeedReader is the most beautiful, but at version 2.7.1 there is no export function.
+– FeedReader is the most beautiful, but at version 2.10, it still does not provide a local (on your hard disk) stream export function.

 - Install Tellico from the Debian/Ubuntu repositories or from the Tellico site.